vladfilimon/vladfilimon.github.io/_posts/2020-05-28-Solidity-ERC20-Short-Address-Attack.md

    Thus the first 4 bytes `0xa9059cbb`, representing the signature, would tell EVM which method to invoke.
 - Each argument supplied as a 32 bytes padded with zeros.

-   Thus, for calling the transfer method in order to transfer an amount of 1 to an address 0x881f83D5317a12903472b89ccc54475e2a682d00, the input data payload should actually be:
+   For calling the transfer method in order to transfer an amount of 1 to an address 0x881f83D5317a12903472b89ccc54475e2a682d00, the input data payload should actually be:

 ```
 a9059cbb (function selector) +
 000000000000000000000000881f83D5317a12903472b89ccc54475e2a682d00 (first argument) +